Kaposi’s sarcoma and HIV

 Having visible KS lesions can be upsetting.
 Nonetheless, they may develop very slowly without causing any serious complications.
 If KS is confined to the skin or lymph nodes without causing any swelling, it usually responds very well to treatment with anti-HIV drugs.

-A normally functioning immune system can usually keep HHV-8 infections under control and suppress the abnormal growth of cells into KS lesions.
+A well functioning immune system can usually keep HHV-8 infections under control and suppress the abnormal growth of cells into KS lesions.
 Most people who have HHV-8 never get KS.
-However, when the immune system is weakened and an unhelpful activation of the immune system in response to HHV-8 occurs, KS may develop.
+However, when the immune system is weakened (for example by HIV) and there is an unhelpful activation of the immune system in response to HHV-8, KS may develop.

 Generally, KS is a rare cancer in people who don’t have HIV.
 Nonetheless, cases do occur in HIV-negative people, particularly in people who take medications that suppress the immune system (such as corticosteroids).
 It is also one of the most common cancers in African countries, with large numbers of cases in people who don’t have HIV.